Editing & Proofing—Accuracy and Clarity in Everything We Do

-Once the initial translation is completed by one of our native-speaking, subject matter experts in one of 180+ languages, a second qualified translator compares the translation to the source file for accuracy, completeness and tone.
+Once the initial translation is completed by one of our native-speaking subject matter experts in one of 180+ languages, a second qualified translator compares the translation to the source file for accuracy, completeness, and tone.
 If the translation can be improved, proposed edits are provided.
-This second look assures you that your message is consistently communicated across all of the languages your need.
+This second look ensures that your message is consistently communicated across all of the languages you need.
 Making editing and proofing translations a standard part of our process helps ensure a level of accuracy and clarity that our clients have come to rely upon.

 International Language Services also offers translation reviews for translations you have received from other sources.
 If you are concerned about completeness or the accuracy of your message, this solution may put your mind at ease.

-As with our own in-house editing, an ILS translation review begins by comparing the source file to the translation.
+As we do with our own in-house editing, an ILS translation review begins by comparing the source file to the translation.
 If the translation is of reasonable quality, we may find minor issues with grammar or word choices for which we will recommend correction.
-Or, we may find no issues at all.
+Or we may find no issues at all.